Monday, December 14, 2009

 Elusive Isolation - Ep.
 2

 The second episode of the Elusive Isolation podcast, Jimmerish FM's new show revolving around the Perth Arts community, is available now.
-Joining us for this episode is Perth based artist Campbell Whyte.
+Joining us for this episode is Perth based artist Campbell.
 Discussion varies from Free Range, The Home Time Bell to remakes and Fantastic Mr Fox.
 We are on the iTunes store now, just follow the link below or search for 'elusive isolation' so please leave a review if you have time.
 Got some feedback for us?
 Do you have an idea for a guest we should ask on?
 Want to ask a question?
 Leave a comment!

 • Subscribe to the Elusive Isolation podcast through iTunes